mkm5/pixiv-media-downloader/README.md

 # Pixiv Media Downloader
 ### Features:
 - Ability to download original images.
-- Ability to download image sets and manags in three forms:
+- Ability to download image sets and mangas in three forms:
     - each image separately
-    - in form of a zip
+    - in zip form
-    - as a one continous image.
+    - as continuous image
-- Abilit to download animated pictures in form of a gif.
+- Ability to download animated pictures in form of a gif.